Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 + **datagram** → A network layer packet
 + **data plane** → The part of the network layer that covers *per-router* functions.
 	+ **forwarding functions** → The different functions inside the data plane
+	+ **forwarding tables** → Tables created by the control plane that tell each router were to send each package.
 + **control plane** → The part of the network layer that covers *network-wide* logic.
 Routing of datagrams
 	+ **routing protocols** → Protocols of the control pane
 	+ **routing** → The act of creating routes to move a datagram through the network.